-The Chair authored AB 433 to improve participation in the food stamp program by adopting the federal categorical eligibility option, a policy estimated to allow 24,000 low-income working families to gain access to food assistance, generating nearly \$100 million in additional federal funds into the state.
-The bill passed the Assembly and is pending on the Senate floor and ready to be taken up in January 2008.
-The Committee passed two other food assistance bills of consequence, AB 1060 (Laird), establishing simplified reporting for families and counties, and AB 1382 (Leno), repealing fingerprint imaging requirements.
-AB 1060 failed to pass the Senate after the reporting issue was not included in the final budget agreement, and AB 1382 was vetoed by the Governor.
+The Chair authored AB 433 to improve participation in the food stamp program by adopting a federal program option called expanded categorical eligibility.
+This option is estimated to allow 86,000 more individuals to gain access to food assistance, generating nearly \$130 million in additional federal funds for the state.
+The bill is now law.
+The Committee passed three other food assistance bills of consequence, AB 1060 and AB 2844 (Laird), establishing simplified reporting for families and counties, and AB 1382 (Leno), repealing fingerprint imaging requirements.
+AB 1060 failed to pass the Senate after the reporting issue was not included in the final budget agreement and AB 2844 was vetoed by the Governor due to the state's adverse fiscal situation and the bill's one-time upfront costs.
+AB 1382 was vetoed by the Governor because he believes that the requirement deters fraud.

 In addition to acting on human services legislation, in 2007 the Committee began a comprehensive review of the Lanterman Developmental Disabilities Services Act, originally enacted in 1969.
 Having a personal interest in the issues covered by the Act, the Chair consulted with and convened a wide range of consumers, family members, advocates, service providers and administrators to explore key themes essential to the continuing vitality of the Act in the face of new developments.
 These include the steep increase in the incidence of autism, the quality of employment and day programs, rights and due process in the individual program plans (IPPs), ethnic and language disparities in service delivery, improved conditions for direct service workers, and methods of outcome monitoring and evaluation.
-Two roundtables of diverse stakeholders were held in the summer followed by committee hearings in October and November.
-It is anticipated that a package of legislation will be developed and introduced in 2008 based upon this year's work.
+Two roundtables of diverse stakeholders were held in the summer of 2007 followed by committee hearings in October and November of 2007.
+Efforts to address many of these issues were begun in 2008 and are expected to continue in the 2009-2010 legislative session.

-A complete summary of bills referred to the Human Services Committee in 2007 follows.
+A complete summary of bills referred to the Human Services Committee in 2007-2008 follows.